oin/switch-to-counterpart/README.md

 ## Release Notes

+### 0.0.3

+ - Fixed a bug where a folder could be chosen as a counterpart.

 ### 0.0.2

  - Fixed a bug where the counterpart creation rules were not read correctly from the settings.